 To the east, and within walking distance, of Byron Bay’s town center and main beach, the picturesque, sheltered Wategos Beach is a popular spot for surfing, swimming, stand-up paddleboarding, and making use of the numerous beachside picnic tables and barbecues.
 A visit to Wategos Beach promises a relaxing time and excellent scenery.

 From the lookout at Minyon Falls, visitors will hear the roar of cascading, rushing water as it falls over the rock formations and gathers in a natural swimming pool down below.
 In addition to the waterfall, travelers can also catch coastal views and let the surrounding rain forest engulf their senses.
 Whether visiting the falls while passing through on a hiking trek or a cycling adventure, stop and enjoy this World-Heritage-listed wonder at Nightcap National Park.

 Provided picnic tables and barbecue pits make the falls an excellent place to rest and refuel for the journey back out of the park.
 Take a dip in the freshwater pool beneath the falls before heading off!

-Plentiful beaches surround Byron Bay as well as the expanded region.
-For those that wish to get out of the city and away from typical surfing and swimming beaches, expansive Seven Mile Beach calls.
-This peaceful track of sand presents itself for other activities, such as horseback riding, 4WD excursions and fishing.
+You’ll find plenty of beaches around Byron Bay and dotting the coastline of the expanded region.
+But for those that wish to get far out of the town and away from typical surfing and swimming hot spots, expansive Seven Mile Beach calls.
+This peaceful stretch of sand is ideal for those who prefer a quieter escape and fewer crowds.